 Diamonte Eco Adventure Park – It is more like what you would think of when going to a zoo in other countries.
 It is clean and well done, but still has a Costa Rican feel.
 Lunch is served at the top of a hill where you can watch people zipline on the longest ocean view zipline, or you can participate in zip lining.
 I would recommend getting there early in the day because they have a lot to do in addition to the zoo – a beach, horseback riding, ATV tours, etc. When I went, the age range of our group was 5 to 75 and everyone had an incredible time.

 If it is turtle nesting season while you’re in Costa Rica, watching the turtles lay eggs or the eggs hatch is quite magical.
 I would call the hotels down in Ostional and ask what the turtle status is before booking.
-It’s usually in the fall and I believe the turtles lay eggs then the eggs hatch, give or take 40 days later.
-I’m no tortuga expert, so don’t quote me on this, but it’s a unique and wonderful experience if you can catch it.
+It’s usually in the fall.
+It’s a unique and magical experience if you can catch it.
 It’s best to go after dark or first thing in the morning, and you will need a local guide.
 I recommend Hotel Luna Azul or Azul Ocean Club Hotel.
 Azul Ocean Club Hotel is further away from the turtles, about a 20 minute drive, but it is a really nice micro-resort, right on the beach with story villas and great service.
 Hotel Luna Azul is the hotel most locals and expats stay in because it is close proximity to the turtles and it’s friendly helpful staff.

 This is a lesser known activity, but check out La Senda labyrinth if you have a chance.
 It’s the world’s biggest labyrinth that takes about an hour to walk.
 It took 6 years to build and was created with over 4,000 cactus plants.
 They are usually only open for events or groups, but in high season you can book individual reservations.
 They also have horseback riding and canopy tours and brunch or lunch if you plan a group event.
 Many people go for the pulsing heart of energy that awakens inspiration and spiritual self discovery.
 But also many people also go because it’s good exercise and good food.